 In sites where students spend the majority of their time with only a small number of preceptors (e.g. community site with only one RDN) a mid-term evaluation will be submitted for the student and clinical coordinator to review.
 This evaluation will mimic the final evaluation and allow the student and preceptor to identify areas that the student has demonstrated competency as well as activities and target measures that they will need to continue to work on during the remainder of the rotation.
 Preceptor's final evaluations of student performance will be completed at the end of the rotation based on the student's overall performance, professionalism and successful completion of all activities and assignments.
-University faculty will evaluate each student at the end of the rotation seminar.
+University faculty will evaluate each student at the end of the rotation based on the completion of program assigned activities and participation in the corresponding rotation seminar.

 Students are also required to evaluate the supervised practice site and preceptors at the end of each rotation.
 Evaluation feedback will be shared with site managers/directors and/or preceptors once the student has completed the rotation and received their preceptor evaluation(s).

 Students are encouraged to discuss any issues or concerns pertaining to the site, preceptor, and/or rotation in general with the clinical coordinator as soon as they arise so that timely resolution can be obtained.